JJ/granada-off/text/cemetery.md

 ashes have been poured in a cistern.
 However, its position is one of the things that make it unique.
 It sits on top of a hill, in front of the Alhambra hill, and looking south to the city and Sierra Nevada.
-Laterly, windows have been opened on the walls so that you can watch the view from there.
+Lately, windows have been opened on the walls so that you can watch the view from there.
 There is something poignant and sad about cemeteries with a nice view; guests there are not able to enjoy it and in fact visitors should not either, since their main objective there